-A masterpiece from the golden age of painting
+A unique masterpiece from the golden age of painting

-The ceiling of the Banqueting House is a masterpiece and the only surviving in-situ ceiling painting by Flemish artist, Sir Peter Paul Rubens.
-It is also one of the most famous works from the golden age of painting.
+The ceiling of the Banqueting House is the only surviving in-situ ceiling painting by Flemish artist, Sir Peter Paul Rubens.

-The canvases were painted by Rubens and installed in the hall in 1636.
+The canvases were installed in the hall in 1636.
 The three main canvasses depict The Union of the Crowns, The Apotheosis of James I and The Peaceful Reign of James I.

 Indeed, the ceiling canvasses are large - individually, two of them measure 28 x 20ft (approximately 9 x 6m) and two others measure 40 x 10ft (approximately 13 x 3m).

-When the canvases were first unrolled on the floor, Inigo Jones and Rubens’ assistants realised with mounting horror that they wouldn’t fit in the ceiling.
+When the canvases were first unrolled on the floor, Inigo Jones and Rubens' assistants realised with mounting horror that they were too big to fit in the ceiling.

 It appears that Rubens never saw his works inside the Banqueting House.
 He wrote to a friend, 'In as much as I have a horror of courts, I sent my work to England in the hands of someone else.'